Bad to the Bone (George Thorogood and the Destroyers album)

 Bad to the Bone is the fifth studio album by American blues rock band George Thorogood and the Destroyers.
 It was released in 1982 by the label EMI America Records.
 The album contains the Destroyers' best known song, "Bad to the Bone", and also features Rolling Stones side-man Ian Stewart on piano.
 The band promoted the album with a worldwide tour; there was also a large marketing campaign by their label.

 In the early 1980s, the Destroyers toured with the Rolling Stones and signed with EMI America.
 Bad to the Bone was recorded in late 1981 and early 1982, and was released on July 26, 1982.
 The album received positive reviews from critics and sold more than 500,000 copies.

 A 25th anniversary edition of the album was announced and released in 2007, featuring a bonus track and 6 re-recordings of songs from the album.

 Background

 In 1975, the Destroyers signed a recording contract with Rounder Records.
 With them, the Destroyers recorded three albums.
 In 1980, rhythm guitarist Ron Smith left the band, and was replaced by saxophonist Hank "Hurricane" Carter.
 The next year they toured as a support act for the Rolling Stones on their 1981 U.S. Tour.
 During the tour, they also met Ian Stewart, who wanted to work with them on their next album.
 Also that year the Destroyers embarked on their "50/50" tour, during which Thorogood wrote "Bad to the Bone".

-In 1982, with their contract with Rounder Records expiring, the Destroyers signed with EMI America, who would help record and promote the album.
+In 1982, with their contract with Rounder Records expiring, the Destroyers signed with EMI America, who would help record and promote the album, which would be released in late July that same year.